google/mangle/readthedocs/datalog.md

 # Getting to know Datalog

 Mangle is based on Datalog.
 Datalog is a minimal formal language that lets us talk about databases and queries.
-In order to learn Mangle, one has to learn Datalog first.
+In order to learn Mangle, it's helpful to learn Datalog first.

 Fortunately, Datalog is easy to learn and has very few concepts.
-In this section, we introduce these concepts in passing through an example: a database of volunteers and their skills.
+In this section, we introduce these concepts using an example: a database of volunteers and their skills.
 Take a look at this table: